typosquatter/ail-typo-squatting/README.md

 }
 ````

-# List of algorithm use
+# List of algorithms used

 | Algo                           | Description                                                  |